Technics EAH-AZ80 review: audio all-rounder

 The rest of the case is made from plastic, but avoids feeling cheap.
 It’s not super-small, but slips in and out of a pocket easily enough.
 A tiny activity LED lets you know how much battery is left when you flip open the lid: you’re good on green, but should think about plugging in when you hit orange or red.

-Instead of simply cramming 2023 tech inside one of its older in-ear efforts, Technics has redesigned the ‘buds with a focus on comfort.
+Instead of simply cramming current tech inside one of its older in-ear efforts, Technics has redesigned the ‘buds with a focus on comfort.
 They have bulbous inner portions which slip comfortable into the concha of your ears, and a sculpted outer part that stops them from moving around while you do.
-We’ve recently tested a series of true wireless in-ears that would constantly wiggle themselves loose while we were walking, but the AZ80 stayed securely in place.
+I’ve recently tested a series of true wireless in-ears that would constantly wiggle themselves loose while I was walking, but the AZ80 stayed securely in place.

-These aren’t the biggest buds we’ve tested, but they don’t sit completely flush to your ear, so you might find them a little cumbersome if you sleep with your earphones in.
+These aren’t the biggest buds I’ve tested, but they don’t sit completely flush to your ear, so you might find them a little cumbersome if you sleep with your earphones in.

 Features & battery life: clarity or longevity